TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 * Total videos: 1,044,497 videos
 * Total videos found that match keywords: 57,966 videos
   * Total unprocessed videos: 11,943 videos
-* Total videos found that are processed and marked: 47 videos
+* Total videos found that are processed and marked: 42 videos
-  * Non-Giftcard Robux Giveaways: 37 videos
+  * Non-Giftcard Robux Giveaways: 35 videos
-  * Information Collection: 7 videos
+  * Information Collection: 5 videos
-  * Other: 2 videos
   * Phishing: 1 video
+  * Other: 1 video

 ### No Videos Found
 The following channels had nothing appear with manual searching.
 Videos may exist, but were not found.